Registration is now open for the 2020-21 season. CLICK HERE now to take advantage of the 5 installment payment plan.

-The Mankato Area Hockey Association Board of Directors is hereby notifying the membership of said Association that the Annual General Meeting will be held at All Season Arena (Maverick Room) on TBD to present to the membership the year end reports and hold the election of officers to the Board.
+The Mankato Area Hockey Association Board of Directors is hereby notifying membership of said Association that the Annual General Meeting will be held at the All Seasons Arena parking lot on AUGUST 10 at 7:00 pm to present year end reports and hold the election of officers to the Board.

-Any MAHA member is welcome to attend and show your support for the Association.
+All MAHA members are welcome to attend and show your support for the Association.